 - National Palace Museum – Taipei City.
 One of the largest collections of the artifacts of Chinese civilization, nearly 700,000 items.
 Museum was evacuated from Beijing’s Forbidden City in 1933 in order to save it from Japanese and moved to Taiwan in 1948 – 1949.

 - Taipei 101 – Taipei City.
 Very tall (509 m) skyscraper with 101 floors, tallest building in the world in 2004 – 2010.

 This tropical island in the past has served as a birthplace for Austronesian languages which are spoken now from Madagascar to Hawaii.
 Taiwan is one of the most advanced countries in the world but at the same time here are found lots of wilderness.
 Most impressive landmarks here are:

 - Old growth forest and great trees.
 Taiwan has several unique species of trees and some species of conifers reach giant size.
-There are forest where hundreds of trees are millenia old.
+There are forests where hundreds of trees are millennia old.